Hernia Surgery in Birmingham

 Umbilical Hernia

 A bulge that appears at or near the belly button when intestine or other abdominal tissue pushes through a weak spot in the abdominal wall muscles.
-It is usually harmless in children but can cause discomfort or complications in adults.
+These sometimes resolve without surgery in young children but can cause discomfort and complications in adults.

 Spigelian Hernia